Succession Planning: A Complete Guide for HR Teams

 2. Build the Profiles

-Once you identify the goals and the roles that need to be included in the succession planning you need to make an ideal profile for the same.
-The profiles include the skills, experience and expertise that you need for these positions.
+Once you identify the goals and the roles that need to be included in the succession planning, create an ideal profile for them.
+The profiles should include the skills, experience, expertise, leadership qualities, and decision-making skills needed for these positions.

 3. Identify Potential Employees